-Program activities are designed to educate interns on the fundamentals of scholarly publishing, to guide interns through hands-on editorial experiences, to foster interns' self-identification as medical education scholars, and to socialize interns into the community of medical education scholarship leaders.
-Activities include:
+Program activities are designed to engage interns in critical dialogue regarding the fundamentals of scholarly publishing, to offer interns hands-on experiences with conducting and shaping the editorial process, to foster interns' self-identification as medical education scholars, and to collaboratively develop an inclusive community of medical education scholarship leaders.
+As part of these activities, interns will participate in meetings and forums where they will be empowered to give feedback to reimagine the inclusivity of the publishing process.
+Examples of activities include:

-- Anytime/Anywhere review of didactic materials on the fundamentals of scholarly publishing, including the topics of: - TLM's Editorial Process timeline and process - TLM's Decision Making Process how we arrive at different decisions - The Reviewers' Role - How to Read a Manuscript - TLM article types (Groundwork, Validation, etc.) - The Desk Reject Explained: Common Mistakes Authors Make - What Are Major Revisions?
-How we handle revisions - Anytime/Anywhere access to a repository of example manuscript submissions with decision letters
+- Anytime/Anywhere review of didactic materials on the fundamentals of scholarly publishing, including the topics of: - TLMs Editorial Process timeline and process - TLM's Decision Making Process how we arrive at different decisions - The Reviewers' Role - How to Read a Manuscript - TLM article types (Groundwork, Validation, etc.) - The Desk Reject Explained: Common Mistakes Authors Make - What Are Major Revisions?
+How we handle revisions - Anytime/Anywhere access to a repository of example manuscript submissions with decision letters - 6 mentored manuscript reviews